Abstract:

 Chemical Potential of Various Indices

+The 120 day moving average was found for the Dow Jones Industrial Average (DJIA), NASDAQ, and S&P500.
+These are plotted in FIG 4-6.
 Of the indices examined here, the NASDAQ (the technology index that was hardest hit by the bear market) shows the clearest peak in chemical potential at the bottom of the 2002 bear market.
-Other local peaks in do not consistently occur with market bottoms.
-Also, does not reach a minimum during market tops.
+Other local peaks in![]() |

 Chemical Potential of Individual Stocks

+The market can be thought of as a system that is in thermal and diffusive contact with a reservoir.
+It is then possible to define a chemical potential for the market and show that it has a significant peak during the market bottom of 2002.
+While significant potential peaks may correspond with market bottoms, smaller potential peaks do not have this correspondence.
+Also, minimum values of the potential do not consistently correspond with market tops.
 In technical analysis, the term ``follow through'' refers to days coming out of a correction when the market advances on higher volume.
 These days are thought to signal a healthy recovery for the market and often occur with only slightly higher volume.
 In addition, market advances on increasing volume accompanied by market declines on decreasing volume are thought to be a bullish sign.
 The correspondence of peaks in the chemical potential with market bottoms may be a manifestation of these two beliefs.
+Market tops are often thought to occur with large advances as well as declines.
+Declines are often met with increasing volume.
+Advances, however, are sometimes met with increasing and sometimes with decreasing volume.
+If this happens, then the chemical potential would not exhibit any real correspondence with market tops.
+When examining the chemical potential of individual stocks, there seems to be a correlation between market bottoms and peaks in the potential.
+It is important, however, to apply the correctBibliography

 - 1